Arkay-1248/Do-Not-Go-Gentle/Readme.md

 # Do Not Go Gentle

-# This list requires the AE content upgrade to be purchased and installed
+# This Skyrim modlist requires the AE content upgrade to be purchased and installed

 Wabbajack Modlist Installer by [Abandoned_by_Arkay](https://www.patreon.com/Abandoned_by_Arkay) (Arkay-1248)